pioupia/Carbon.js/README.md

   * title - The title of the window.
   * theme – The custom theme you want to apply to this image.
   * width – The custom with of the image (default: 750px)
+  * lineNumbers - Enable the line number (default: false)
+  * firstLineNumber - The number of the first line (default: 1)